gfidone/COSMOS/README.md

 ### How to use COSMOS?

-1. Ensure that sufficient GPU memory is available for allocating the selected LLM.
+1. Ensure that sufficient GPU memory is available for allocating the LLM.
 2. Edit the `experiments/config.json` file with your preferred configuration.
 3. Run: